armurox/logredactor/README.md

 # Output: {"name": "__main__", "message": "Request Failed", "url": "https://example.com?api_key=****"}
 ```

 You can also redact by dictionary keys, rather than by regex, in cases where certain fields should always be redacted.
-To achieve this, you can provide any iterable represeting the keys that you would like to redact on.
-An exaple is shown below:
+To achieve this, you can provide any iterable representing the keys that you would like to redact on.
+An example is shown below:

 ```python
 import re